 31. Make a gingerbread house or Christmas cookies

-1. new year stickers,
+1. christmas stickers,

-3. chocolate Santas and Snow Maidens
+3. chocolate Santa Claus and Snow Maiden

-4. little new year cards for congratulating friends
+4. small Christmas cards for greeting friends

 5. symbols of the coming year